rschristopher/ischristtrue.com/src/ancient-views/angels-demons.md

 They could be understood today as strongmen or warlords, metaphoric in some cases although the concept is universal across all ancient and modern cultures.

 In the original Hebrew these giants are sometimes referred to as *rephaim*, which are the spirits of the dead, or inhabitants of the underworld.
-It was believed in ancient Judaism and in ancient Christianity that the spirits of dead nephilim are among the ranks of demons.
+It was believed (in ancient Judaism and in ancient Christianity) that the spirits of dead nephilim were among the ranks of demons -- specifically the "unclean spirits" and "evil spirits" referenced throughout the New Testamanent.
+And it was understood that the Messiah would inaugurate His kingdom by casting out these evil sprits (amongst other signs).

 ???+ danger "Sethite view"
     The [Sethite view](https://www.khouse.org/articles/1997/110/) is a [modern](../modern-views/index.md) understanding of "sons of God" as referring to the male descendents of Seth, and the "daughters of men" referring to the female descendents of Cain.
 This view ignores scripture completely (both canonical and apocryphal) as well as ignoring tradition.